 4. You don't expect to ever be on time for anything - Traffic on any major highway in the area is an abomination.
 And SEPTA is often late.
 But when you're on the train in the morning, you see the same commuters day in and day out.
 And you still accidentally slip up and call them the R2 or R5.

 5. Going on vacation means going down the shore - In Philly, one does not "hit the beach" or "spend time on the coast."
 In Philly, you sit in traffic for what should be a two-hour drive to southern New Jersey, and you go down the shore.
-Growing up, you take a week (or more, if you're lucky) every summer, and get salt water up your nose while boogie boarding in the murky ocean with your cousins.
-Your hair turns an enviable blonde and you blister in the sun despite your parents' incessant reapplications of sunscreen.
-You take day trips with your friends during high school summer vacation, strolling the boardwalk for pizza, relishing in the independence that comes with riding shotgun in your friend's hand-me-down Honda all the way to the edge of South Jersey.
+Growing up, you take a week (or more, if you're lucky) every summer, and get saltwater up to your nose while boogie boarding in the murky ocean with your cousins.
+Your hair turns an enviable blonde, and you blister in the sun despite your parents' incessant reapplications of sunscreen.
+You take day trips with your friends during high school summer vacation, strolling the boardwalk for pizza, relishing in the independence that comes with riding shotgun in your friend's hand-me-down Honda to the edge of South Jersey.
 After prom and graduation, it's where you go to celebrate the end of childhood, and where you'll continue to go for as long as you live in Philly.

-6. Your food preferences are super specific - When it comes to food, it can be done the Philly way or it can be done the wrong way.
+6. Your food preferences are super-specific - When it comes to food, it can be done the Philly way, or it can be done the wrong way.
 In Philly, an Italian hoagie on an Amoroso roll is a delicacy worthy of the highest honors.
 To outsiders, Wawa may seem like just a gas station, but Philadelphians know it's far more than that.
 And when it comes to cheesesteaks, you won't find us in line at Pat's or Gino's.
 Real Philadelphians stick with their neighborhood spots.

 8. Everyone you know went to Penn State - With dozens of universities in the city, Philly is essentially a big college town.
 Penn State is less than four hours away.
 And what Penn State has that the city schools don't, is an enormous amount of 1. alumni and 2. pride.
-With the biggest alumni network in the world, Penn Staters - easily spotted in their head-to-toe spirited collegiate attire - are crawling all over Philly.
+With the most prominent alumni network in the world, Penn Staters - easily spotted in their head-to-toe spirited collegiate attire - are crawling all over Philly.
 It causes a little bit of tension between them and the rest of the Philadelphian scholars.

-9. You don't pay much attention to the local history - When you grow up with Independence Hall and the Liberty Bell in your backyard, you visit the historic sites on a third-grade field trip and then most likely never go back.
+9. You don't pay much attention to the local history - When you grow up with Independence Hall and the Liberty Bell in your backyard, you visit the historical sites on a third-grade field trip and then most likely never go back.

 10. You don't believe in the Philadelphia inferiority complex - Some people think that Philly is getting outshone by the other two massive powerhouse cities.
-But if we're getting technical, Philly is the fifth most-populous city in the country.
-Washington, DC is 23rd.
+But if we're getting technical, Philly is the fifth most populous city in the country.
+Washington, DC, is 23rd.
 We don't feel trapped in anyone's shadow.
 And we can all think of a long list of reasons why Philly is much, much better than New York, or DC, or Los Angeles, or?

 12. The words "there's always next year" are all too familiar - Except in 2008.
 That year was pretty alright.

-Philly has a bad reputation for having obnoxious fans, but growing up here you know those people are just a small, overblown representation.
+Philly has a bad reputation for having obnoxious fans, but growing up here, you know those people are just a small, overblown representation.
 You know that on Friday before a home game, kids in every elementary school in the area are wearing their green and chanting the Eagles fight song before they pack up for the weekend.

 14. If you're having a party, you know you're gonna have to make TWO stops - Though this may eventually change, you've gotta swing by the beer distributor to pick up a case or two of flavored water; and then you gotta stop at the state store to pick up something with a little more kick.